Q & A

 The initial supply of high purity CO2 will come from North West Redwater Partnership’s bitumen refinery and from Agrium Inc., a fertilizer company, both located just outside of Redwater.

 The system is initially licensed to gather, compress and store 15,000 tonnes of carbon per day and at full capacity will gather, compress and store 40,000 tonnes of carbon per day.
-The environmental impact at full capacity will be the equivalent to removing 2.6 million cars off the road annually.
+The environmental impact at full capacity will be the equivalent to removing every car in Alberta off the road annually.

 What sets the ACTL apart from other Carbon Capture and Storage (CCS) projects is that the collected CO2 will not simply be stored indefinitely; it will be injected into depleted oil reservoirs for EOR.
 This process will result in over 1 billion barrels of carbon-efficient fossil fuel and an additional environmentally responsible supply of energy.
 This will translate into more than $15 billion in royalties for the Province.